 Going all-inclusive for a holiday to the Caribbean is certainly a popular approach simply because of the time saved on planning flights and activities and the potential savings on transportation costs and food.
 The advantage of going independent is of course that you have more freedom and control over your own travel arrangements and holiday plans.
 With positives and negatives to both approaches, it's really up to your preferences and what you expect to get out of your holiday.

 - Point...with your lips..? - In some places, like the Dominican Republic, you'll find that instead of using their finger to point at something, locals will point with their lips.
 This might appear a little comical for those not used it, but if you can master this little cultural quirk, you'll blend right in!

-- Make your pauses sound Spanish - There are many advantages to being able to speak the local langauge, but learning a language to the point of proficiency takes time and practice, and not all of us are gifted with linguistic prowess.
+- Make your pauses sound Spanish - There are many advantages to being able to speak the local language, but learning a language to the point of proficiency takes time and practice, and not all of us are gifted with linguistic prowess.
 Be that as it may, employing this simple trick will have you sounding like a well-adjusted native in no time, even if you only know a few basic phrases.
-When you need to pause for thought, instead of filling those pauses with english "umms", "hmmms" and "mmm's" try replacing these with a simply "eheh" or even better "este..."
-It may feel strange a first, but before long you'll have fooled even yourself into thinking you're a spanish speaker!
+When you need to pause for thought, instead of filling those pauses with English "umms", "hmms" and "mmm's" try replacing these with a simple "eheh" or even better "este..."
+It may feel strange a first, but before long you'll have fooled even yourself into thinking you're a Spanish speaker!

 Things to AVOID in the Caribbean

-Don't wear Khaki - Surprisingly, in islands like Barbados, it's illegal for anyone (inlcuding children) but the Barbados defence force to wear camoflague.
-The same law applies in St. Vincent and the Grenadines, so it's best to leave those stylish khaki shorts behind when your travelling to anywhere in the Caribbean, just to be on the safe side.
+Don't wear Khaki - Surprisingly, in islands like Barbados, it's illegal for anyone (including children) but the Barbados Defence Force to wear camouflage.
+The same law applies in St. Vincent and the Grenadines, so it's best to leave those stylish khaki shorts behind when you're travelling to anywhere in the Caribbean, just to be on the safe side.

 Places to visit in the Caribbean